Causal Invariance Learning via Efficient Nonconvex Optimization: Introduction

+This section reviews relevant research and highlights how the proposed NegDRO relates to and differs from existing works.

-Group DRO \citep{sagawa2019distributionally, wang2023distributionally} and Maximin Effects \citep{meinshausen2015maximin, guo2024statistical} minimize the worst-case combination of risks across environments, with the combination weights restricted to lie within a simplex.
-These methods are not intended to identify the causal outcome model, but construct prediction models that generalize well to unseen environments.
-NegDRO extends this framework by permitting \emph{negative} combination weights, which enforce invariant risks across environments - a key property for identifying the causal outcome model.
-Meanwhile, the inclusion of negative weights results in a nonconvex optimization problem, a complexity which is not encountered in these earlier methods.
-As one of our key contributions, we develop a computationally efficient algorithm to solve this nonconvex optimization problem and thus achieve causal discovery.
+\paragraph{Multi-source Learning.} The literature has extensively studied multi-source data, including multi-task learning \citep{duan2023adaptive, xu2025multitask}, Group DRO \citep{sagawa2019distributionally, wang2023distributionally, zhang2024optimal}, and Maximin Effects \citep{meinshausen2015maximin, guo2024statistical}.
+These methods are designed to construct predictive models that perform well under distributional shifts, instead of identifying the causal outcome model.
+In contrast, NegDRO minimizes the worst-case combination of risks by allowing \emph{negative} combination weights, which enforces risk invariance, a key property for identifying the causal outcome model.
+The introduction of negative weights, however, leads to a nonconvex optimization problem that does not arise in the aforementioned methods.
+As one of our key contributions, we develop a computationally efficient algorithm to solve this nonconvex optimization problem and thus achieve causal identification.